cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 }
 ```

-The `constuct` form first shows what will be the product of the query.
+The `construct` form first shows what will be the product of the
-The `values` keyword is used to store static URLs which will be used
+query.
+The `values` keyword is used to store static URLs which will
-repeatedly within the query.
-This cuts down on visual complexity
+be used repeatedly within the query.
+This cuts down on the visual
-overall of the query.
-The next part of the query is the meat of the
+complexity of the query overall.
+The next part of the query is the
-process.
-Expressed informally, this says: "return all people who are
+meat of the process.
+Expressed informally, this says: "return all
-the ancestors of Báeth and their parent-child relationship and return
+people who are the ancestors of Báeth and their parent-child
-the parent of Báeth as well".
-These are then reconstructed in the
+relationship and return the parent of Báeth as well".
+These are then
-`construct` form to create the reconstructed genealogy of Báeth.
-The
+reconstructed in the `construct` form to create the reconstructed
-`union` is used to get Báeth themselves attached to the output through
+genealogy of Báeth.
+The `union` is used to get Báeth themselves
-their parent which makes it slightly easier to interpret the
+attached to the output through their parent which makes it slightly
-visualisation.
+easier to interpret the visualisation.

 <img style="height:1000px;width:auto;" src="{{site.baseurl}}/assets/images/construct_baeth_3.png" />

 One will note that the genealogy only goes back to Imchad.
 This is
-due to the fact that Imchada is not linked to any other part of the
+due to the fact that Imchad is not linked to any other part of the
 genealogies.
 The reason for this is outside the scope of this post
 but could be as simple as a missing `owl:sameAs` link from elsewhere.
 The curators tend to be conservative and if there is no clear evidence